ymotkpo3/megaknob/README.md

 Megaknob allows you to control the volume of individual applications and the system master volume using a single rotary encoder.

+## Why Megaknob?

+Most volume controllers assign a dedicated slider to each application.

+Megaknob uses a single encoder and dynamic application selection, resulting in a smaller, simpler and more adaptable device.

 ## Features

 - Control individual application and mastervolumes